solana-foundation/developer-content/content/courses/intro-to-solana/nfts-with-metaplex.md

 });
 ```

-### Fair launch tools

-The steps covered above for creating an NFT would be incredibly tedious to
-execute for thousands of NFTs in one go.
-Many providers, including Metaplex,
-Magic Eden, and Tensor have so-called 'fair launch' tools that take care of
-minting large quantities of NFTs and ensuring they are sold within the
-parameters set by their creators.

 ## Lab

 In this lab, we'll go through the steps to create an NFT using the Metaplex SDK,